 Organisations should ensure that they maintain a record of all of the licences they purchase and all renewal dates.
 This will ensure that decision-makers are aware of the need to determine whether a more cost-effective licence can be sourced or if the subscription should be cancelled.

 As well as determining whether licenses are needed or if more cost-effective options are available before their renewal dates, it is vitally important that organisations consider exactly what their existing subscriptions provide, too.

 In recent months, there’s been an upsurge in businesses purchasing subscriptions for video conferencing solutions.
-A large portion, however, were already in receipt of license bundles including such software.
+A large portion, however, was already in receipt of license bundles including such software.

 By understanding all of the various features included with their subscription, organisations can ensure that they don’t find themselves making multiple payments for the same services.
 This will also make it easy to identify subscriptions that can be cancelled, thus generating further savings.

-Organisation’s computer networks are typically amongst their most important assets.
+Organisations’ computer networks are typically among their most important assets.
 Without them, they would be unable to connect to the digital world and leverage all of the advantages doing so brings.
 So important is it, in fact, that failing to invest in it can very quickly lead to financial loss.

 An unreliable network is likely to result in periods of time where staff are unable to operate.
 Every minute of downtime, studies have shown, costs organisations £4,250.5 Slow networks, too, are highly detrimental where performance is concerned: the average employee loses 38 hours of productivity each year due to slow connections.6 This means that organisations typically lose one week’s worth of work per employee every 12 months.